 Alaisha Jefferson graduated from Tacoma School of The Arts in 2008.
-Since then She has taught and performed at various venues.
-Some of these teaching opportunities include but are not limited to Tacoma School of Arts, Curtis High School, and dance teaching artists at Langston Hughes Performing Arts Institute.
-Some of these performances included but are not limited to The Black Nativity, Taste of Tacoma, Bite of Seattle, weddings, and various community events.
-Nichole has studied under Tacoma City Ballet and Cabby Mitchell and Company,her dance styles include modern, ballet hip hop, contemporary, and praise dance.
-Alashia is an inspiring artists with a creative out of the box way of thinking.
-Her goal and driving point is not only to teach her students dance but to make them better people.
-By way of dance concepts Alashia instills hard work, discipline, self control, self esteem, self worth and perseverance into the hearts and soul of her dancers.
+Since then, she has taught and performed at various venues.
+Some of these teaching opportunities include, but are not limited, to Tacoma School of Arts, Curtis High School, and dance teaching artists at Langston Hughes Performing Arts Institute.
+Some of these performances included, but are not limited to, The Black Nativity, Taste of Tacoma, Bite of Seattle, weddings, and various community events.
+Nichole has studied under Tacoma City Ballet and Cabby Mitchell and Company.
+Her dance styles include modern, ballet, hip hop, contemporary, and praise dance.
+Alashia is an inspiring artist with a creative, out-of-the-box way of thinking.
+Her goal and driving point is not only to teach her students dance, but to make them better people.
+By way of dance concepts, Alashia instills hard work, discipline, self-control, self-esteem, self-worth and perseverance into the hearts and soul of her dancers.